-- (b) In our opinion and as explained to us by the management, the Company has not conducted any Non-Banking Financial or Housing Finance activities.
-Accordingly, the reporting under clause 3 (xvi)(b) of the Order are not applicable to the company. - (c) In our opinion and as per the information and explanation furnished to us, the Company is not a Core Investment Company (CIC) as defined in the regulation made by the Reserve Bank of India.
-Hence, the reporting para 3(xvi)(c) and (d) of the order is not applicable to the Company. - The Company has incurred cash loss during the current financial year Rs.627.10 Lakhs and Rs.
-17. 634.41 Lakhs in the immediately preceding financial year. - 18.
+- (b) In our opinion and as explained to us by the management, the Company has not conducted any Non-Banking Financial or Housing Finance activities during the year.
+Accordingly, the reporting under clause 3 (xvi)(b) of the Order are not applicable to the Company. - (c) In our opinion and as per the information and explanation furnished to us, the Company is not a Core Investment Company (CIC) as defined in the regulation made by the Reserve Bank of India.
+Hence, the reporting para 3(xvi)(c) and (d) of the order is not applicable to the Company. - 17.
+The Company has incurred cash loss during the year amounting to Rs.
+1214.62 lakhs and Rs 1072.34 lakhs in the immediately preceding financial year. - 18.
 There was no resignation of the statutory auditor during the year.
-Hence, the reporting para 3(xviii) of the order is not applicable to the Company. - In our opinion and based on the books and relevant documents and on the basis of the 19. financial ratios, ageing and expected dates of realization of financial assets and payment of financial liabilities, other information accompanying the financial statements, the auditor's knowledge of the Board of Directors and management plan for support from promoters, no material uncertainty exists as on the date of the audit report that company is capable of meeting its liabilities existing at the date of balance sheet as and when they fall due within a period of one year from the balance sheet date. - The Company is not required to incur any amount under Corporate Social Responsibility 20.
-(CSR).
-Hence, the reporting clause 3(xx) of the order is not applicable to the Company. - 21.
+Hence, the reporting para 3(xviii) of the order is not applicable to the Company. - 19.
+In our opinion and based on the books and relevant documents and on the basis of the financial ratios, ageing and expected dates of realization of financial assets and payment of financial liabilities, other information accompanying the financial statements, the auditor's knowledge of the Board of Directors and management plan of support from holding company, no material uncertainty exists as on the date of the audit report that company is capable of meeting its liabilities existing at the date of balance sheet as and when they fall due within a period of one year from the balance sheet date. - 20.
+According to the information and explanations given to us, the Company is not required to incurred any expenses under Corporatize Social Responsibility (CSR) during the year.
+Hence, Para 3(xx) of the order is not applicable to the company. - 21.
 There is no subsidiary, associate or joint venture of the Company.
 Therefore, the para with respect to qualifications or adverse remark by the respective Auditor in the separate Companies (Auditor's Report) Order (CARO) of the companies included in the consolidated financial statements in, the reporting para 3(xxi) of the order is not applicable to the Company.

-Chartered Accountants

-Firm Registration No. 003273N
+Chartered Accountants Firm Registration No. 003273N

+G. K. Aggarwal

-G.K.
-Aggarwal Partner
+Partner M. No.086622

-M.No.
-086622